ntLeo/dev-assessment/README.md

-# Junior Developer Assessment - Task Management System
+# Developer Assessment - Task Management System

 ## 🎯 Overview
 This is a **2-3 day coding assessment** designed to evaluate junior developer skills in building modern web applications.
 You'll create a task management system using React, TypeScript, and Firebase.